tabalizer/Intelligence-Cycle-and-Processes/3 - Processing Cheat Sheet.md

-# 🧐 BCRAAP Source & Information Evaluation Cheat Sheet
+# 🧐 Processing Data/Information utilizing the BCRAAP framework

 📌 **Version:** BCRAAP v.1
 ✍️ **Author:** [@tabalizer](https://www.linkedin.com/in/tabalizer/)
 📅 **Date:** February 2025

 ## 🔍 Overview
-BCRAAP is a structured approach to evaluating information credibility and reliability.
+Processing useing the **BCRAAP** is a structured approach to evaluating information credibility and reliability.
 The framework consists of **Bias, Currency, Relevance, Authority, Accuracy, and Purpose** to help users critically assess sources.

 ---